What Freshmen Should be Thinking About College

 Now that high school freshmen have a semester under their belt, it is a good time to get them thinking a little bit about college.
 Basically they have to decide if they are going to select their college the harder way to the highly selective colleges or the easier way to everywhere else.
 And this decision will influence the choices they make regarding course selection, extracurricular activities, social life and the school-friends-home balance.
-Students who actively pick either way are generally able to handle their path.
+Students who actively pick either way are generally able to handle their path to get their dreamed job and salary paid with the use of a pay stub template.

 The stressed out student is the one who didn’t have a goal and ends sophomore year with a 3.7.
 She suddenly decides she wants to go to Berkeley and puts pressure on herself to load up on APs junior year with the goal of getting straight A’s with no room for error.